 Basic Antimicrobial Stewardship Training Program – 2019

-New for 2019 – MAD-ID offers a totally new, revamped and updated online stewardship training program for any healthcare practitioner engaged in or preparing to engage in antimicrobial stewardship.
+MAD-ID offers an online, self-paced, stewardship training program for any healthcare practitioner engaged in or preparing to engage in antimicrobial stewardship.

 MAD-ID gratefully acknowledges the generous financial support of the following companies which helped to create this program: